-"The best way to make volume last all day is by using the right products, they can make a big difference" suggests Percival.
+"The best way to make volume last all day is by using the right products.
+They can make a big difference," says Percival.

 Hair Treatments Are Also Important

+Aging hair can still look healthy, so long as it's hydrated and glossy.
 "Use a hair oil regularly to smooth and control hair whilst also adding shine.
-Hair masks like our Totally Hydrating TLC Mask (£22) are also fantastic, as ageing hair often lacks this shine, so you want to give the hair a great moisture boost.
-Ageing hair can still look young and healthy so long as it's hydrated and glossy."
+Hair masks like our Totally Hydrating TLC Mask ($30) are also fantastic, as aging hair often lacks this shine, so you want to give the hair a great moisture boost."

 Don't Want to Go Short?
 Get a Fringe Instead

-"Brunettes can consider going a shade lighter.
-If you put dark hair next to the skin, it can be very ageing and can wash out the skin.
+He continues: "Brunettes can consider going a shade lighter.
+[Dark hair] can wash out the skin.
 Brunettes should consider putting in some warm highlights or caramel tones into the hair, which will brighten everything up."

 Consider a Keratin Treatment

-"Grey hair—whether you dye it or leave it natural—can become coarser, so it's worth considering a keratin treatment if your hair is becoming coarse and unruly.
-A keratin smooth will help to create a healthier and smooth hair surface which should be easier to control," according to Burnett.
+"Grey hair—whether you dye it or leave it natural—can become coarser, so it's worth considering a keratin treatment" if you're looking for a smoother style, says Burnett.

 Fake Volume With a Crimper